 The first thing to understand is that Wave does not access your bank directly.
 Until regulators force the banking industry to implement common, open standards for customers to have access to their data, it is left to a small number of specialist bank data integrators to provide a way of reaching your data.
 In some cases, these integrators have been able to negotiate formal access to a specially created APIs (Application Programming Interfaces) provided by the bank, but often access is via the same online banking portal that you use when you log in.

 Wave's bank data integration partner is called Yodlee.
-Yodlee is one of the largest companies in this space, counting hundreds of banks amongst its clients; and as a developer of banking software they are also exceptional experts in the technical and security aspects of working with bank customers' data.
+Yodlee is one of the largest companies in this space, counting hundreds of banks amongst its clients.

-When you connect your bank account to import transactions into Wave, it is Yodlee that makes the connection to your bank.
-Yodlee provides Wave a read-only connection through which we receive your data.
-(Note that we can't make payments or move money in your accounts through this connection.
-It is solely for reading transaction data.)
+When you connect your bank account to import transactions into Wave, Yodlee makes the connection to your bank.
+Wave can't make payments or move money in your accounts through this connection.
+It is solely for importing transaction data.

 My bank won't connect.
 What gives?

-Through Yodlee, Wave is able to receive data from over 10,000 banks and financial institutions worldwide to which Yodlee has developed connections.
-With this number of banks connected, however, Yodlee will always have a number of banks where connections are not working.
+Through Yodlee, Wave is able to receive data from over 10,000 banks and financial institutions worldwide..
+With this number of banks connected, however, there will always be a number of connections that are not working.
 This could happen for many different reasons:

-- Your bank's anti 'bot' security defences could be inappropriately blocking Yodlee's connection.
+- Your bank's anti 'bot' security defences could be accidentally blocking the connection.

-- Your bank could have changed some feature of its API without telling Yodlee.
+- Your bank could have changed some feature of its API.

-- Your bank could have changed the layout or flow of screens in its online banking portal, so that Yodlee's systems no longer find the data where they expect it.
+- Your bank could have changed the layout or flow of screens in its online banking portal, disrupting the automated system Yodlee uses to pull information.

 In addition to these bank-specific issues, other common causes of connection problems include: